-DutiesInterns will work with one of the following teams:
+DutiesInterns will work with one of the following four teams:

-- President’s Office interns will learn firsthand how a grassroots activist organization works by working directly with NOW’s President and her assistant.
+- President’s Office and PAC interns will learn firsthand how a grassroots activist organization works by working directly with NOW’s Coordinator of President’s Office and Political Director.

-- Attend meetings relating to NOW’s policies and initiatives
+- Attend meetings relating to NOW’s strategic planning, policies, and initiatives

 - Assist in planning rallies and any other NOW events